Helm Chart Testing: ct, helm unittest, and Integration Testing Strategies

 helm plugin install https://github.com/helm-unittest/helm-unittest

-# charts/myapp/tests/deployment_test.yaml
+# charts/my-app/tests/deployment_test.yaml

 templates:

-- templates/deployment.yaml
+- deployment.yaml

 tests: